michelole/randtest/README.md

     <img src="misc/hypotheses.png" width="700"/>
 </p>

-Now, suppose we have two treatment groups, __A__ and __B__, and four experimental units (designated as _a_, _b_, _c_, and _d_), which are randomly assigned to the two treatment groups.
-We conduct the experiment and measure the response of the experimental units.
+Now, suppose we have two treatment groups, **A** and **B**, and four experimental units (designated as *a*, *b*, *c*, and *d*), which are randomly assigned to the two treatment groups.
+We conduct the experiment and measure the response of each experimental units.
 Assume we observed the following data
 <p align="center">
     <img src="misc/observed_data.png" width="400"/>
 </p>

 Our test statistic of interest is the difference between arithmetic means, where _t<sub>obs</sub>_ is the observed test statistic value.
-For carry out the randomization test, permute the data and compute the test statistic for each data permutation, which creates the _reference distribution_.
+To carry out the randomization test, permute the data and compute the test statistic for each data permutation, which creates the *reference distribution*.
-In this example, the _systematic_ approach is used, meaning that all possible data permutations are generated.
+In this example, the *systematic* approach is used, meaning that all possible data permutations are generated.

 <p align="center">
     <img src="misc/permutations.png" width="700"/>